Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): The stratum

-\begin{proof} Let $\M$ be the closure of $G \cdot \mathcal{F}_{X}$.
-This is an affine invariant orbifold as it is connected, closed, and $\GL$ invariant, and it is saturated by the isoperiodic foliation.
-Its rank is at least two, as otherwise theorem \ref{T1} would imply that $X$ is contained in a Prym locus.
-The work of Aulicino and Nguyen (Theorem 1.1 in \cite{aulicino2016rank}) implies it can not be rank two either as the Prym locus is the only rank two affine invariant orbifold that is saturated by the isoperiodic foliation.
-Its rank is thus 3, and as it is saturated by the isoperiodic foliation, by \cite{mirzakhani2018full} this is actually the whole stratum $\mathcal{H}^{odd}(2,2)$. \end{proof}
+\begin{proof} Let $\M$ be the closure of $\GL \cdot\mathcal{F}_{q}$.
+This is an affine invariant orbifold by \cite{eskin2015isolation} as it is connected, closed, and $\GL$ invariant, and it is rel-invariant.
+If the rank of $\M$ is 1 then by Lemma 2.11 in \cite{lanneau2017finiteness} we have that $\M$ is nonarithmetic and it would follow from Theorem \ref{T1} that $q$ is contained in the Prym locus which we assumed is not the case.
+The rank of $\M$ is thus at least 2 but by Theorem 1.1 in \cite{aulicino2016rank} we know that the only rel-invariant rank 2 affine invariant orbifold is the Prym locus.
+The rank of $\M$ is thus 3 and by Theorem 1.1 in \cite{mirzakhani2018full} this is actually the whole stratum $\mathcal{H}^{odd}(2,2)$ as the hyperelliptic locus is not rel-invariant either. \end{proof}